Alamo, Nevada: Tourism

 Alamo attracts tourists and truckers traveling from Las Vegas to northern Nevada and Idaho.
 Attractions include the nearby warm springs, wildlife refuge, Extraterrestrial Highway, Area 51, The Black Mailbox, and Stonehenge replica RyanHenge.
 Gas stations in Alamo cater to these tourists by offering alien memorabilia.
 There are two truck stops, the Alamo Sinclair, the Ash Springs Shell, that offer large diesel filling areas to attract passing truckers.
-There are also two open motels in Alamo.
+There are also two open motels in Alamo, the Sunset View Inn and the Alamo Inn.